Bankruptcy Court Determines Garlock’s Liability for Mesothelioma Claims Is de Minimis

 On January 10, 2014, the court presiding over the bankruptcy of our client Garlock Sealing Technologies, LLC issued its decision estimating Garlock’s liability for pending and future mesothelioma claims.
 The US Chamber of Commerce described the decision as “a watershed in exposing asbestos litigation ‘impropriety.”’
-In the 65-page opinion, the Court explains in detail why it found that Garlock’s “legal responsibility for causing mesothelioma is relatively de minimus.”[i]
+In the 65-page opinion, the Court explains in detail why it found that Garlock’s “legal responsibility for causing mesothelioma is relatively de minimis.”[i]

 Garlock, a former manufacturer of asbestos gaskets and packing, filed for bankruptcy protection in 2010 and engaged us as Special Asbestos Defense Counsel.
 As part of its reorganization, the Court conducted a trial in the summer of 2013 to estimate the value of present and future mesothelioma claims against Garlock.
 We served as trial counsel on the issues relating to the merits of those claims and whether the claims are supported by sound science.
 Lawyers from the Robinson Bradshaw & Hinson law firm[ii] tried the case with us and took the lead on issues related to the estimation of the claims’ value and the historical conduct of the litigation against Garlock, among others.

 Using Garlock’s settlement history, the experts for the Committee of Asbestos Creditors and the Future Claimants’ Representative had estimated Garlock’s liability for mesothelioma claims at more than $1.2 billion.
 The Court rejected this analysis:

 The estimates of Garlock’s aggregate liability that are based on its historic settlement values are not reliable because those values are infected with the impropriety of some law firms and inflated by the cost of defense.[iii]